 There are five historic properties and one historic district within the cultural resources APE under Section 106 of the National Historic Preservation Act that also qualify for protection under Section 4(f) as historic properties.
-Refer to Appendix D, Section 4(f) and Section 6(f) Evaluation, of this Draft EA for additional information regarding these six properties protected under Section 4(f).
-For a historic property, Section 4(f) allows CHSRA to make a de minimis impact determination if CHSRA determines that, in accordance with the Section 106 process, the proposed Project would have no effect or no adverse effect on historic properties, has received written concurrence from the OWJ over the property, and has taken into account the views of consulting parties to the Section 106 process as required by 36 C.F.R.
+Refer to Appendix D, Section 4(f) and Section 6(f) Evaluation, of this Final EA for additional information regarding these six properties protected under Section 4(f).
+For a historic property, Section 4(f) allows CHSRA to make a de minimis impact determination if CHSRA determines that, in accordance with the Section 106 process, the Project would have no effect or no adverse effect on historic properties, has received written concurrence from the OWJ over the property, and has taken into account the views of consulting parties to the Section 106 process as required by 36 C.F.R.
 Part 800.
 The California State Historic Preservation Officer (SHPO) is the OWJ over these six historic properties.

-Of the six properties, the Stockton Downtown Commercial Historic District would be the only historic Section 4(f) resource affected by the proposed Project due to temporary construction areas proposed in the eastern edge of the district necessary for utility relocation, protection in place, and/or removal, as described in Appendix D. All modifications to utilities would be conducted within the public ROW and there would be no permanent encroachment into the district or construction activity within any historic property boundary of the district's contributing buildings.
-In accordance with the Section 106 process and after consultation with interested Native American tribes, on December 9, 2021, SHPO agreed with the project finding of "no adverse effect" (FOE) as detailed in Section 3.9 of this Draft EA.
+Of the six properties, the Stockton Downtown Commercial Historic District would be the only historic Section 4(f) resource affected by the Project due to temporary construction areas proposed in the eastern edge of the district necessary for utility relocation, protection in place, and/or removal, as described in Appendix D. All modifications to utilities would be conducted within the public ROW and there would be no permanent encroachment into the district or construction activity within any historic property boundary of the district's contributing buildings.
+In accordance with the Section 106 process and after consultation with interested Native American tribes, on December 9, 2021, SHPO agreed with the project finding of "no adverse effect" (FOE) as detailed in Section 3.9 of this Final EA.
 For the purposes of Section 4(f), CHSRA has used SHPO's written concurrence in the FOE to preliminarily determine that the TCE for utilities in the Stockton Downtown Historic District would have de minimis impacts.
-Prior to the issuance of the final EA, CHSRA will inform SHPO of its intent to make a de minimis impact determination based on SHPO's concurrence in the finding of "no adverse effect."
+On April 11, 2022, CHSRA informed SHPO, per CFR 774.5(b)(1), of its intent to make a preliminary de minimis impact determination based on SHPO's December 9, 2021, concurrence on the Section 106 finding of "no adverse effect."

-For a detailed discussion of all potential Section 4(f) properties, refer to the Section 4(f) and 6(f) Evaluation in Appendix D of this Draft EA.
+For a detailed discussion of all potential Section 4(f) properties, refer to the Section 4(f) and 6(f) Evaluation in Appendix D of this Final EA.